-Key Audit Matter How it was addressed Revenue recognition of accrued energy delivery The group recognised revenues from energy distribution as stated in Note 7.
-Material part of these revenues for energy delivered to customers is estimated at the year end, as the metering period for customers is different.
+Key Audit Matter

+Revenue recognition of accrued energy delivery

+The group recognized revenues from energy distribution as stated in Note 7.
+Material part of these revenues for energy delivered to customers is estimated at the year end, because the metering period for customers is different.
 Meter reading and invoicing is performed after the year end.
 These revenues make a significant part of total annual revenues and are subject to a complex judgement in this area, which is the reason for this being a key audit matter.
-We have obtained understanding of the design and implementation of relevant controls over the determination of the amounts of energy not yer invoiced.
-Testing the accuracy of a sample of data on which estimate is made, including reconciliation of input parameters to underlying documentation.
-Testing whether the assumptions used are appropriate given the measurement objective and analytical testing of the balance accrued.
-Assessment of the Group's revenue recognition policy for compliance with IFRS Accounting Standards as adopted by the European Union.
-Assessment whether the Group's revenue recognition-related disclosures in the consolidated financial statements describe the relevant quantitative and qualitative information required by IFRS Accounting Standards as adopted by the European Union.